john-cant/AMLS_24_25_SNJCCAN57/README.md

 This project is intended to be easy to run and need the minimum of installation.
 The files can be run from a copy of the GitHub structure.
 All the Python packages required are listed in the Packages Required section below.
 There is a single main.py file that will run the main scripts.
 In addition a copy of a local code library, - developed for these specific tasks and includes all references to MedMNIST specific library - called AMLS_common.py needs to be included in each of the folders A & B.
 Each folder A and B should have a metrics folder which will be used to store results files of various types.
+If this does not exist then main will create it.

 ## **Usage Examples:**